sunishsurendrank/COVID19Dashboard/README.md

-# How to use the COVID19DashBoard Project -Documentation
+# How to deploy the COVID19DashBoard Project in your machine

+This documentation willl help user to Install the application in user windows machine.This documentation steps are more focused on windows platform.

+- Author of this Document : Sunish Surendran Kannembath
+- Developer : Sunish Surendran Kannembath
+- Reach Sunish in LinkedIn : https://www.linkedin.com/in/sunishsurendrank/
+- Reach Sunish in Twitter : @sunishsurendran

 # Prerequisites before trying the project
 - User should have basic knowledge of Python.